Promoting British values

 Individual liberty

-Pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Pupils are actively encouraged to make choices, knowing they are in a safe and supportive environment.
 We provide a space for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through e-safety and personal, social, health and economic (PSHE) lessons.

 Mutual respect